 - A half-day visit for your child, including an informal assessment and classroom experience.

-- A parent interview to learn more about your family and your child’s interests.
+- A parent interview with our admissions team to learn more about your family and your child’s interests.

 - The school may also contact your child’s current school for a reference